Set the Type in Step 2, Name, Address, Date, Amount, before pointing at a reference document. Type is the biggest accuracy lever in the flow.

 Use descriptive placeholder names

 {Landlord's name} is easier to fill correctly than {Party A}.
-Descriptive names help Libra understand what information to extract.Set placeholder types
+Descriptive names help Libra understand what information to extract.Check the suggested types

 Provide structured reference documents